Find Out What's New This Fall in the Florida Keys & Key West

 Keys Arts

-Key West’s “Walk on White” kicks off Oct.
-17 from 6-9 p.m., and is set for the third Thursday evening of each month through May.
+Key West’s “Walk on White” kicked off in October and is set for 6 to 9 p.m. the third Thursday evening of each month through May 2025.
 Strollers can sip complimentary libations and explore an array of arts-focused venues with works by painters, photographers, sculptors, ceramic and mixed media artists, and artisan jewelers.
 Arts lovers can enjoy creative demonstrations and musical and literary performances.
 WOW, launched in 1999 to promote and showcase the island’s midtown artists, now features more than 25 businesses in the White Street Gallery District.
 Visit WalkonWhiteKeyWest.com.

 Keys Accolades

 Noble House Hotels & Resorts’ Little Palm Island Resort & Spa in the Lower Keys and The Marquesa Hotel in Key West have earned prestigious rankings in the “First MICHELIN Key Hotels: All the Keys in the United States.”
 Little Palm Island Resort & Spa earned a top “Three Keys: Extraordinary Hotels” honor.
 “This 4-acre island is home to a mere 30 suites and a couple of rules — no guests under 18, no audible cell phones — serve to keep the atmosphere properly tranquil,” MICHELIN stated.
 The Marquesa Hotel earned “Two Keys,” with MICHELIN citing its rooms as “just what you’d expect, breezy and open, with gently rotating ceiling fans and robust antique furniture.”
+The Perry Hotel Key West earned the MICHELIN "One Key" distinction.
 Visit guide.michelin.com/us/en/article/travel/all-the-key-hotels-united-states-michelin-guide-2024.

 The Key West Art & Historical Society has been chosen for a Smithsonian Institution's Traveling Exhibition Service partnership program sharing local narratives on food.
 "Peeling back the layers of our local and regional food, you uncover a much larger story centering around Key West's diverse community," said KWAHS curator Cori Convertito, manager of "FOOD: Celebrating Conch Cuisine."
 The exhibit is to debut in early 2026 with additional funding provided by the nonprofit Florida Humanities, a National Endowment for the Humanities affiliate.
 Visit kwahs.org or call 305-295-6166.